- 1 Excretory system in humans beings

 Each kidney is bean-shaped, reddish-brown in colour and is located in the abdomen, one on either side of the backbone.
 It is about 12 cm long, about 6 cm thick and weighs about 150 gm.

-- Study of the kidney is called Nephrology.
+- The study of the kidney is called Nephrology.

 - Doctor of the kidney called Nephrologist.